The Nursing Home Law Center is committed to providing the legal resources necessary to hold negligent facilities accountable.

 Infection

 The most common complication of a skin sore is an infection.
 Bedsores lead to infections because a gap in the skin allows bacteria to pass through the skin barrier.
-Once the affected skin starts to break in stage 2 and beyond, the risk of a skin infection increases quickly.
-Nurses must prevent infection to avoid life-threatening complications.
+Once the affected skin starts to break, the risk of a skin infectionincreases quickly.
+Nurses must prevent infection to avoid severe complications.

 Sepsis